-The Institut für Hochfrequenztechnik und Elektronik (IHE) is glad to offer Workshop angewandte Hochfrequenztechnik course for bachelor (B.Sc.) students in the coming summer semester 2022.
+The Institut für Hochfrequenztechnik und Elektronik (IHE) is glad to offer Workshop angewandte Hochfrequenztechnik course for bachelor (B.Sc.) students in the coming somer semester 2023.
 The students can attain 3 ECTS upon successful completion of the laboratory course.
 The laboratory provides a unique opportunity to the students for strengthening their practical knowledge of RF systems and learning basic RF measurement techniques.
 The course consists of 3 experiments in total and each experiment is divided into 1-2 afternoons (4 hours each).
 The experiments range wave propagation over single RF circuit and each of these experiments is accompanied with either design and simulation using tools like CST, Matlab etc or using state-of-the-art measurement equipment like spectrum analyzer, network analyzer etc.

 Guidelines for Students